RoyalNom/Sokoban-Webpage-Python/README.txt

 username: 'agha'
 password: 'haha'

+for admin testing purposes you may use the following
+username: 'adminagha'
+password: 'thecakemightbelyingngl'

 > Info on how to run/ do tests
 Once you are logged into a new account, try to beat a level If you have completed a level check the leaderboard page to see your new score